How To Teach Essential Skills In SchoolOct 28, 2022

 Design activities that require the development of these skills.

 Let’s be honest, the modern education system hasn’t always done the best job to prepare students to be strong collaborators, communicators, organizers, or critical thinkers.
-Standardized testing and content standards have created great test takers.
-And again, I’ve got nothing against preparing students to be content proficient, but it’s in combination with these other skills that develop truly successful students.
+Standardized testing and content standards have created great test-takers.
+And again, I’ve got nothing against preparing students to be content proficient.
+A large survey showed that employers still highly value employees who learn and process complex information.
+However, it’s in combination with these other skills that develop truly successful students.

 Curriculum and pedagogy needs to be developed that is more skills-rich.
 This is why Project Based Learning (PBL) is so essential in schools.
 PBL provides hands-on experiences that are more engaging because students are having to solve authentic problems that actually matter to them.
 When students are given authentic tasks and they require critical thinking, collaboration, creativity, etc., students will be much more inclined to do the challenging work of developing these skills to complete these tasks.